mk12/sicp/README.md

 (define a (+ (square 3) (cube 4)))  ; ok
 ```

-We can also unhygienically paste code, but only from earlier sections:
+We can also unhygienically paste code, but only from earlier sections in the same file:

 ```scheme
 (Section :1 "Original")